jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

-I couldn't even get the JPEG and WebP down to 18 kB, even at lowest settings.
+I couldn't even get the JPEG and WebP down to 18 kB, even at lowest settings, so this isn't a totally fair test.
 The JPEG suffers from awful banding, which started to appear as soon as I went below 74 kB.
-The WebP is much better, but there's still noticeable blockiness.
+The WebP is much better, but there's still noticeable blockiness compared to the AVIF.
 I guess that's what a decade or two's progress looks like.

 ## Conclusion